What is your COVID-19 vaccination policy?

 What is expected of me in terms of coursework?

 Each class is different and will have its own requirements.
 However, all students should expect to get homework during the week and on the weekends.
 The ECP Summer Institute is an advanced program granting college credit upon successful completion.
 Students are expected to complete assignments outside of class and therefore should plan to spend approximately two hours each evening in the studios.
 Students are here first and foremost for an intensive academic experience in the visual arts.

 ECPSI courses are credit only and cannot be audited.

 Is there any tuition assistance available?

 Financial assistance is available in the form of need-based aid and merit scholarships.
 Need-based aid is available to US residents only.
 All students may apply for merit scholarships.
 Learn more about how to apply for tuition assistance.

 How large are ECPSI classes?

 It depends on the class.
 Courses that require specialized equipment like computers, etc., are usually limited to 12–14.
 Other classes are closer to 14 – 20.
-Average ratio of instructional staff to student is 1:8
+The average ratio of instructional staff to students is 1:8